To receive items electronically from the British Library you must register for BLDSS/On Demand.

 When making your Inter-Library Request please type 'Yes' on the mandatory field for Electronic Delivery.
-Please note that it is only the British Library who provide this service and it is only for photocopied articles, papers or chapters within the limits of copyright regulations.
+Please note that it is only the British Library that provide this service.
+It's only for photocopied articles, papers or chapters within the limits of copyright regulations.
 Other suppliers will continue to provide paper photocopies.

 Getting your request

 Once your request is processed you will receive an e-mail from the British Library containing a link to the document you requested.
 The link will take you to the download page.

 For how long can I access the document?

 This document is held on the British Library’s server for 30 days from the date of the original email and you can only download it once.